03LimbuA/Crime-Analysis/README.md

 ## The Process
 - Since we're using Python for this project, we import some essential libraries (numpy for numerical operations, pandas for data manipulation, matplotlib for creating visualisations, seaborn for statistical data visualisation, %matplotlib inline allows us to see the plots/results immediately below the code cells that produce them and not in a separate window).
 - Next, we use a 'for loop' to find the correct encoding to use in order to read our CSV file that contains the dataset we are using for this project.
+By default, 'pandas' uses utf-8 encoding; in this case, utf-8 encoding doesn't work in reading our CSV file